Fall Semester: October 1st - March 1st

 These students may be admitted on condition that they achieve the requisite grade point average in specified prerequisite courses in the minimum possible time.
 Therefore, we strongly encourage students who have completed a bachelor's (or postgraduate) degree in other disciplines, such as Biology, Mathematics or Physics, or who have significant practical experience in a computer related field to apply to our masters program.

 These students should follow the two step application process as above.
-They should also submit a completed Course Equivalency Form (CEF) either with the material they send in Step 2 above or via e-mail to email@example.com.
+They should also submit a completed Course Equivalency Form (CEF) either with the material they send in Step 2 above or via e-mail to (firstname.lastname@example.org).
 The CEF will be used to determine the necessary conditional courses to be completed after admission to the program.
-Prospective students either living in or visiting the San Francisco area are welcome to make an appointment with a graduate advisor or the Department Chair to discuss conditional courses to be required.

 The Conditions for admission will be clearly stated in the admission documents.
 Students must satisfy those conditions in order to continue in their graduate program.